Skip to Content

 finqu theme download [sources...]

-When no sources are specified, all theme assets will be downloaded to your local directory.
+When no sources are provided, the CLI downloads the full theme into your local directory.

 finqu theme deploy